Did you know that Chattanooga is also known as the Scenic City?

 11. Chattanooga Whiskey is to thank for changing laws that prohibited the creation of liquor in Tennessee (except for in three counties).
 After launching in 2011, Chattanooga Whiskey founders lobbied to get the laws changed.
 In May of 2013, “The Whiskey Bill” was passed and signed into law.

-12. One of the largest and highest-rated cat cafés in the world, Naughty Cat Cafe, resides right here in the Scenic City.
+12. One of the largest and highest-rated cat cafes in the world, Naughty Cat Cafe, resides right here in the Scenic City, with over 30 adoptable cats inside at all times.

 13. Chattanooga has ties to two incredibly influential + history-making women — both with the same name.
 The nation’s oldest student, Mary Hardway Walker, learned to read and write at the age of 116 in Chattanooga, while Dr. Mary Edwards Walker is the nation’s only woman to receive the Medal of Honor after helping injured and dying soldiers during the Battles of Chickamauga and Chattanooga.